wpxtmvpsxm/Glyph/cold.md

    \
 note: cold-14 is better for debug warping

   Do a tiny wallboost to line up the first wallbounce, otherwise do a wallkick, updash and climbjump.
 For the second wallbounce, jump as late as possible to get maximum height on the 3rd wallbounce.
 If you miss it, you can wallboost (like how you would neutral jump) to easily get around the ledge without a dash.
+  You can retry for the deathwarp as soon as you go through the portal.
  </details>

    <details>